agronholm/anyio/docs/basics.rst

     pip install anyio

-To install a supported version of trio_, you can use install it as an extra like this:
+To install a supported version of trio_, you can install it as an extra like this:

 .. code-block:: bash